-Bancor Network, the decentralized exchange enabling traders to swap Ethereum and EOS tokens, has successfully launched Bancor V2 bringing new Dynamic Liquidity Pools to the forefront of the platform.
+Bancor, decentralized exchange enabling traders to swap Ethereum and EOS tokens, has successfully launched Bancor V2.
+Finally, bringing new Dynamic Liquidity Pools to the forefront of the platform.
 These upgrades have promised to dramatically improve the overall user experience for traders and liquidity providers.

-Currently, the contracts have been deployed to mainnet in beta mode, where there is a liquidity cap on each pool at $1 million USD.
+Currently, the pool contracts are in beta mode.
+Thus there is a liquidity cap on each pool at $1 million USD.
 A pool manager will remove the limits later once the contracts are safe.
-The main change to these liquidity pools is the introduction of price oracles powered by Chainlink, this setup aims to solve what Bancor refers to as DeFi's dirty little secret.
+The main change to these liquidity pools is the introduction of external on chain price oracles.
+Excitingly, they use Chainlink, aiming to solve what Bancor refers to as DeFi’s dirty little secret.
 More recently, 1inch launched Mooniswap which also tackles the problem of impermanent loss.

 - Single-token exposure: 100% exposure to a single asset.